Solutions

 To assess the impact of various combinations of DREAMS interventions on HIV-related outcomes in Kisumu County, Kenya, Mathur et al. [2] used classification and regression tree analysis to analyze survey data among AGYW who had been enrolled in the program for 14-16 months.
 Results show that alongside community participation in MTV Shuga and SASA!, exposure to various combinations of layered interventions leads to improved HIV and violence prevention outcomes.

-• Transactional sex prevention: schooling support reduced adolescent girls’ engagement in transactional sex by 8 percentage points (from 92% to 100% reporting ‘no transactional sex’).
+reduction in adolescent girls’ engagement in transactional sex (from 92% to 100% reporting ‘no transactional sex’) by schooling support.

 These findings highlight the importance of layering interventions, particularly education, parent engagement, gender-based violence prevention, and HIV prevention strategies, to maximize impact.